-Norwegians treasure their weekends and rarely work on Saturday and Sunday, unless they work in retail or in emergency health services.
+Norwegians treasure their free time, and can often be found enjoying the outdoors.
 Many Norwegians have holiday homes in the mountains, on the coast, or both.
 Plenty also have boats.

 Weekends are a great time to enjoy those luxuries with family or friends, or even alone.
-One may be invited to a colleague’s hytte (cabin).
-This is an honour and a privilege that should not be passed up on.
+If you're invited to a colleague’s hytte (cabin), it's an honour and a privilege that should not be passed up on.

 There are so many choices of what to do and where to go on weekend breaks.
-It is recommended that one leaves before 3pm on a Friday in order to avoid traffic, as there are only a few major roads leaving the city.
+It's best to leave before 3pm on a Friday in order to avoid traffic, as there are only a few major roads leaving the city.
 Trains and buses are another possibility and reach most places.

 Weekend breaks from Oslo